jfc43/informative-outlier-mining/README.md

-# Informative Outlier Matters: Robustifying Out-of-distribution Detection Using Outlier Mining
+# ATOM: Robustifying Out-of-distribution Detection Using Outlier Mining
-This project is for the paper: [Informative Outlier Matters: Robustifying Out-of-distribution Detection Using Outlier Mining](https://arxiv.org/abs/2006.15207).
-Some codes are from [ODIN](https://github.com/facebookresearch/odin), [Outlier Exposure](https://github.com/hendrycks/outlier-exposure), [Deep Mahalanobis Detector](https://github.com/pokaxpoka/deep_Mahalanobis_detector), [Corruption and Perturbation Robustness](https://github.com/hendrycks/robustness) and [Certified Certain Uncertainty](https://github.com/AlexMeinke/certified-certain-uncertainty).
+This project is for the paper: [ATOM: Robustifying Out-of-distribution Detection Using Outlier Mining](https://arxiv.org/abs/2006.15207).

 ## Illustration
 ![ATOM banner](ATOM-banner.png)